The Queen of Spades (1949 film): Production

-The screenplay was adapted from a short story of the same name by Alexander Pushkin, with a script written by Arthur Boys and Rodney Ackland.
-Ackland was also originally the film's director, before disagreements with producer Anatole de Grunwald and star Walbrook, caused him to be replaced at a few days notice by Thorold Dickinson, who also rewrote sections of the script.
+The screenplay was adapted from a short story of the same title by Alexander Pushkin, with a script written by Arthur Boys and Rodney Ackland.
+Ackland was also originally the film's director, before disagreements with producer Anatole de Grunwald and star Walbrook caused him to be replaced at a few days notice by Thorold Dickinson, who also rewrote sections of the script.

 The film was shot at Welwyn Studios in Welwyn Garden City, Hertfordshire, using sets created by William Kellner, from original designs by Oliver Messel.

 Release

 The Queen of Spades was once considered lost, but was rediscovered and later re-released in British cinemas on 26 December 2009.
 It was released on Region 2 DVD in January 2010.